-Indiana utilities may be prevented from retiring their coal plants early, or even reducing operations, unless explicitly directed by the Trump administration under a bill introduced Wednesday by the state House of Representatives.
+Indiana utilities may be prevented from retiring their coal plants early, or even reducing operations, unless explicitly directed by the Trump administration or through proving public necessity under a bill introduced Wednesday by the state House of Representatives.

-House Bill 1414 would only allow the state's utility regulators to permit a premature plant retirement if the utility is given a direct mandate from the federal government, excluding the Environmental Protection Agency.
+House Bill 1414 would allow the state's utility regulators to permit a premature plant retirement if the utility is given a direct mandate from the federal government, excluding the U.S. Environmental Protection Agency, or through proving public necessity to state regulators.
 The bill also specifies a utility may not "materially and adversely affect the operation, safety, capacity, economic useful life, or any other aspect of the electric generation facility," which policy analysts say could impact a broad array of practices that would reduce a power plant's operations.

 Indiana is a traditionally coal-heavy state — it's one of the top 10 coal producers in the U.S., and the sector supports thousands of jobs and adds millions of dollars to the state's economy every year.
 Coal made up just under 70% of the state's electricity consumption in 2018.

 But like many other coal states in the U.S., Indiana is grappling with a new economic reality where low natural gas and renewables prices are pushing coal plants offline early, a trend that's only expected to grow.

 "There's definitely tremendous pressure on lawmakers right now in the state from coal interests who have been lobbying very heavily to try and stem the tide of coal retirements that are slated in Indiana," Senior Policy Analyst at clean energy firm EQ Research Ben Inskeep told Utility Dive.